 Acute myeloid leukaemia (AML) is the most common type of blood cancer in adults.
 AML is highly malignant and most patients eventually die from the disease despite aggressive therapy.
 A key challenge in determining how blood cell fate is altered to cause leukaemia, is to understand the way that errors in the DNA-code adversely affect the expression of genetic information.
 The GATA2 protein is a master-regulator of blood cell development with two main functions – it binds DNA to switch genes on or off and can simultaneously associate with other proteins to regulate gene expression.
 Interruption of these interactions alters blood cell development.
 Despite the identification of many GATA2 mutations in AML patients, the mechanism of how these errors cause leukaemia remains unknown.
 Adopting a multidisciplinary approach, this work aims to decipher the molecular mechanism of GATA2 in normal blood development and elucidate how GATA2 mutations cause AML.
 Results from this work endeavour to drive the design and development of novel therapies.

-Dr Elspeth Payne, Cancer Institute, University of Central London
+Dr Elspeth Payne, Cancer Institute, University College London

 Using in vivo small molecule screens to develop novel therapeutics for MDS5q